RandyNorthrup/Clone-Website-to-Docker-Tool/README.md

 - `--no-manifest` Skip writing clone_manifest.json and project README summary augmentation
 - `--checksums` Generate SHA256 checksums for cloned HTML/HTM and captured API JSON files (writes into manifest).
 Note: adds I/O time proportional to file count.
 - `--checksum-ext EXT1,EXT2` Additional file extensions to include in checksums (e.g. css,js,png); improves integrity coverage at extra cost.
+- `--verify-after` Run checksum verification immediately after clone (fast mode by default; skips missing files instead of failing).
+- `--verify-deep` Use with `--verify-after` for a deep verification (do not skip missing; missing or mismatched files will fail).
+- `--verify-fast` Alias for `--verify-after` (fast mode).
+- `--verify-checksums` (Deprecated) Legacy alias retained for backward compatibility (acts like `--verify-after`).
+- `--selftest-verification` Internal developer self-test for checksum summary parsing (does not perform a clone).

 Noise Reduction Tip: